evmos/evmos/docs/users/wallets/ledger.md

 # Ledger

-Get started with your Ledger hardware wallet on Evmos {synopsis}
+Get started with your Ledger hardware wallet on Evoblock {synopsis}

 ## Pre-requisites